SamBalakhanei/CS180P4/Tests.md

 ** Assume that the user is a student

-1. User selects the Search Tutor button
+1. User selects the "Search Tutor" button
 2. User sees a new page with a search textbox (default text being: exampleUser)
 3. User selects the search textbox
 4. User enters desired keyword
-5. User selects search button
+5. User selects "search" button
 6. User receives a dropdown menu of all the unblocked tutors
-7. User closes the dropdown window OR selects cancel
+7. User closes the dropdown menu OR selects the "cancel" button
 8. User sees the page with a search textbox (default text being: exampleUser)
 9. User selects the search textbox
 10. User enters a different desired keyword
-11. User selects search button
+11. User selects "search" button
 12. User selects a tutor
-13. User selects the Ok button
+13. User selects the "Ok" button

 Expected result: Application loads a page with several options related to messaging.